rohitpatil07/tpc-backend-node/README.md

 #To run app in production mode
 yarn start

-#Github actions have been set up
+#Github actions have been set up for auto builds at https://tpc-node-backend.herokuapp.com/